 A Maynard Engebretson, Robert Morley, Gerald Popelka.
 "United States Patent 4,548,082 Hearing aids, signal supplying apparatus, systems for compensating hearing deficiencies, and methods", Washington University, Oct 22, 1985

 I have an interest in optimizing scientific oral and poster presentations and writing, especially peer-reviewed research articles.
-I believe the proliferation of newer open access research journals is detrimental to the scientific method largely because the long term viability of the entities that start these is unknown and the peer-review process has little oversight.
+I believe the proliferation of newer open access research journals, both legitimate and Illegitimate, is detrimental to the scientific method largely because the long term viability of the entities that operate these is unknown and the peer-review process has little oversight.
 One model I proposed is that scientific societies become the holder of the copyright and the monitor of the quality of the peer-review process.
 Under this model I conceived of and developed JARO, the peer-reviewed journal of the Association for Research in Otolaryngology that launched in 2000 and has since become the highest impact scientific journal in auditory neuroscience.
 Because of this history, I am interested in helping other societies consider this model.